Teradata/stacki/common/src/foundation/python/UpdatingPython.md

 You can run `rpm -qilp foundation-python-packages-*-sles11.x86_64.rpm` to test the new package and check that the paths look correct

-Transfer the package to s3
+Transfer the package to s3:

+`s3cmd put foundation-python-packages-*rpm s3://teradata-stacki/3rdparty/`

 Update sles/3rdparty.json for the new filenames